AlexShumilo/back-end-php/Readme.txt

-This repository for php home works.
+This repository is for php home works.